GitHubDebaA/Competitive-Programming/README.md

 >I'm doing CP from last 2 years.
 All of my `Codechef Rated Contest Problems` are here.
 >I'm actively doing CP in `Codechef`, `Leetcode`, `Hackerrank`.
 >Here is My [`Codechef Profile`](https://www.codechef.com/users/deba_98) `**(1583)`.
->You can find my other repo here...
+>You can find my other CP's repo here...
 >[Leetcode]()
 >[Hackerrank]()